NULabNortheastern/digitalassignmentshowcase/multi-domain-modules/fa25-linker-hist3340-python-poetry/readme.md

 ## Individual Class Info
 ENGL/HIST 3340

-Jessica Linker and Erika Boeckeler
+Jessica Linker

-Fall 2024
+Fall 2025

 ## Summary of Module
 This module introduces students to the fundamentals of coding in Python with a focus on creating computational poetry.
-It covers relevant pre-defined functions; variables; various data types including strings, lists, and dictionaries and how to access and manipulate them; conditional statements; and libraries and modules and how to import and use functions from them.
-It also provides a high-level conceptual introduction to generating poetry using artificial intelligence (AI) models.
+It covers relevant pre-defined functions; variables; various data types including strings, lists, and dictionaries and how to access and manipulate them; conditional statements; and modules and how to import and use functions from them.
+It also provides a high-level conceptual introduction to generating poetry using artificial intelligence (AI) models and AI ethics.

 ## Learning Goals